Cloud monitoring guide: Introduction

 - Azure Event Hubs

-This first version of the guide covers our current monitoring platforms - Azure Monitor and System Center Operations Manager, and outlines our recommended strategy for monitoring each of the cloud deployment models.
+This first version of the guide covers our current monitoring platforms: Azure Monitor and System Center Operations Manager.
+It also outlines our recommended strategy for monitoring each of the cloud deployment models.
 Also included is the first set of monitoring recommendations, starting with data collection and alerting.